Data access control

 -

-When calling a test in a manual test step, if the called test belongs to different data access categories than the host test, ValueEdge issues a warning.
+When calling a test in a manual test step, if the called test belongs to different data access categories than the host test, a warning is displayed.

 -

-When running a test that includes a called test with data access categories that fall outside the tester's permissions, ValueEdge does not create a step for the called step.
+When running a test that includes a called test with data access categories that fall outside the tester's permissions, a step is not created for the called step.

 -

-Test suite runs: When assigning a test suite run to a default user, if the default user does not have permissions to run all the tests, ValueEdge lists the tests that cannot be assigned to the default user.
+Test suite runs: When assigning a test suite run to a default user, if the default user does not have permissions to run all the tests, the tests that cannot be assigned to the default user are listed.
 Default users can only see the tests that they can have permission to run.